3. How do natural stone tiles differ from ceramic tiles?

 Natural stone tiles are created by cutting through blocks of stone quarried straight from the earth, meaning they are made of the same natural material throughout.
-Even if they become chipped and when they are finished to look aged, the same colour and texture still exists on the surface.
+Numerous finishes can be applied to natural stone to create varying textures, tones and looks, making it a wonderfully versatile material.
+No two pieces are the same and each will bear markings and fossils to illustrate its history and formation.
+Even if they become chipped and when they are finished to look aged, the same colour and texture still exists throughout.